 Teacher professional learning is given high priority at Malvern Central School to ensure that teaching and learning approaches are based on deep level pedagogical understanding and are reflective of best practice.

 Peer Observation and team teaching are opportunities for teachers to learn with, from and on the behalf of each other.
-Improvement to teaching and learning is supported by modelling of best practice, underpinned by current research facilitated by education consultants from Melbourne University.
+Improvement to teaching and learning is supported by modelling of best practice through Learning Specialists and Instructional coaches.
 Ongoing professional learning in DET initiatives and school based priorities will continue to be a focus at Malvern Central School.